EU lawmaker held for questioning in corruption scandal

 The European Union’s parliament earlier this month removed Tarabella’s protective immunity to ensure he could be questioned by investigators.
 The assembly voted overwhelmingly to lift his parliamentary protection as well as that of another lawmaker, Italian Andrea Cozzolino.

-Both men previously said, through their lawyers, that they were willing to cooperate with the Belgian authorities.
+Both men have said through their lawyers that they were willing to cooperate with Belgian authorities.

 The prosecutor’s office said Taraballa was detained for questioning, adding that it was now up to the investigating judge to decide whether he would be heard within the next hours.